vitalif/vitastor/docs/usage/cli.en.md

 --pool <pool name or number>  Only list PGs of the given pool.
 --min <min pg number>         Only list PGs with number >= min.
 --max <max pg number>         Only list PGs with number <= max.
+--osd 1,2,...
+Only list PGs with some data on specified OSD(s).
 ```

 Examples: